Skip to content

 Functions $$min, $$abs and $$max can be applied to any integer or float number or vector.

-Function $pow_int takes a float or floating vector + an integer and returns the same type as the first parameter.
+Function $$pow_int takes a floating point value or vector and an integer and returns the same type as the first parameter.

 Saturated addition, subtraction and left shift for integers and integer vectors: $$sat_add, $$sat_shl, $$sat_sub.